5 Reasons Car Batteries Die

 "If your car battery keeps dying, it's probably due to one of these five fixable issues. "

-Last Updated June 13, 2023 | Meghan DrummondFew things are as frustrating as a dead, or dying, car battery.
-When it's working correctly, the battery should start the engine and then be recharged while you drive by the alternator.
+Last Updated May 8, 2024 | Meghan DrummondFew things are as frustrating as a dead, or dying, car battery.
+When it's working correctly, the battery should start the engine and then be recharged by the alternator while you drive.
 A bad battery means that your car can't start, which can be frustrating, especially if you don't know what caused it to die.

 This one can be hard to fix.
 Obviously, you can't change the weather, and not everyone has easy access to a parking garage or carport.
 Really, the only thing you can do is be aware that your battery is more likely to die during winter and make the required preparations.